GALA-QJ/parrot_training/README.md

 # parrot_training
-This repository stored all the information about prediction of IDRs using parrot neural network
+This repository store all the information about prediction of IDRs using parrot neural network